SquareBracketAssociates/NewToolsInPharo/Chapters/MoTion/Motion.md

 ```
 Note that the "`>`" operator is also polymorphic.
 Similarly to "`<=>`", if one of the objects in the path is a collection, the operator will look for an element of this collection that allows to continue the search, that is to say that has a property matching the remaining part of the pattern.

--   MoTion allows to perform ''Recursive traversal'' through a "`*`" operator combined with the ''Path traversal'' operator "`>`".
+-   MoTion allows to perform _Recursive traversal_ through a "`*`" operator combined with the _Path traversal_ operator "`>`".
 In a chain of objects, one may know the initial property and the final one, but not know how long the chain of objects is.
 ```St
 ClassA % {
     #'property1>repeatedProp*' <=> aValue.